Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

 \begin{remark} {We call $\mathcal{H}^\text{ff}_L$ the \emph{fake-flat subspace}.} {In the \sHKM, this subspace coincides with the subspace of the total Hilbert space spanned by the fake-flat configurations \cite{companion}}. \end{remark}

 {Let $P$ be a plaquette.
-As mentioned before, moving the base-point $v_P$ of $P$ around the boundary of the plaquette $P$, to return to $v_P$ again, by using base-point shifts, does not yield the identity in $\Hil_L$.
+As mentioned before, moving the base-point $v_P$ of $P$ around the boundary of the plaquette $P$, to return to $v_P$ again, by using base-point shifts, does not in general yield the identity in $\Hil_L$.
 However this operation restricts to the identity over the subspace $\mathcal{H}^\text{ff}_L$.} \begin{lemma} Let $P \in L^2$ be a plaquette.
-Let $T_P^\circlearrowleft : \mathcal{H}_L \lto \mathcal{H}_L$ be the composition of successive base-point shifts, moving the base-point counter-clockwise once around the entire plaquette.
+Let $T_P^\circlearrowleft : \mathcal{H}_L \lto \mathcal{H}_L$ be the composition of successive base-point shifts, moving the base-point counterclockwise once around the entire plaquette.
 Then:

-\end{lemma} \begin{proof} Let $(e_1,\dots,e_n)$ be the edges in the boundary of $P$ in counter-clockwise order starting and ending at its base-point, and assume that they are each oriented in counter-clockwise direction, which we may by applying edge orientation reversals where necessary.
+\end{lemma} \begin{proof} Let $(e_1,\dots,e_n)$ be the edges in the boundary of $P$ in counterclockwise order starting and ending at its base-point.
+Assume that they are each oriented in counterclockwise direction, which we may by applying edge orientation reversals where necessary.
 For $v_{e_1} \ot\cdots\ot v_{e_n}\ot X_P \in H^{\ot n} \ot A$ we then have